Introducing Tuxboard

 4. What's the difference between a Widget and a WidgetPlacement?

-A Widget is a common component used on a dashboard and acts as merely a template for a dashboard.
+is a common component used on a dashboard and merely acts as a template.

 Let's break this down with an example.